IPsec Fault Tolerance

 Simple packet filters for a perfect world

-Instead, implement additional control with deep packet inspection for unpredictable scenarios and poorly managed servers.
+Instead, additional control should be implemented with deep packet inspection for unpredictable scenarios and poorly managed servers.
 Stateful firewalls keep state connections and allow traffic to return dynamically.
-Return traffic is permitted if the already state for that flow is in the connection table.
+Return traffic is permitted if the state of that flow is already in the connection table.
 The traffic needs to be part of a return flow.
 If not, it’s dropped.

 A stateless firewall uses a predefined set of rules.
 If the arriving data packet conforms to the rules, it is considered “safe.”
 The data packet is allowed to pass through.
 With this approach to firewalling, traffic is classified instead of inspected.
 The process is less rigorous compared to what a stateful firewall does.